souradeepsingha/movie-recommendation-project/README.md

 Link to my article: <a href="https://towardsdatascience.com/leverage-the-power-of-pycaret-d5c3da3adb9b">https://towardsdatascience.com/leverage-the-power-of-pycaret-d5c3da3adb9b</a>

 # Model Deployment
-I have deployed the model using Streamlit library and flask framework on Heroku which is a Platform As A Service(PAAS)
+I have deployed the model using Streamlit library and flask frameworks on Heroku which is a Platform As A Service(PAAS)
 ![](images/heroku_app.png)
 ![](images/heroku_app2.png)